 Discussion of observational findings on the day of the audit.

-20-page written summary based on assessment results, which will include practical solutions on how to deal with environmental health triggers identified including but not limited to recommendations on healthier bedding and building materials, asthma-friendly vacuum cleaners and cleaning methods.
+Written report based on the results of the assessment, which will include practical solutions on how to deal with environmental health triggers identified including but not limited to recommendations on healthier bedding and building materials, asthma-friendly vacuum cleaners and cleaning methods.